mgyarmathy/markdown-resume-builder/resume.md

 **Consultant Intern, Credera** — Dallas, TX
 **Summer 2014**{:.date}

-   - Implemented web technology solutions for clients using popular front-end Javascript frameworks like Angular.js and Knockout.js
+   - Developed robust single-page applications for clients using popular front-end Javascript MV* frameworks such as AngularJS and Knockout
-   - Gained valuable interpersonal skills through face-to-face interactions with clients on a daily basis
+   - Leveraged powerful tools (e.g. Grunt, Gulp, NPM, Compass/SASS, Yeoman, etc.) to streamline workflow and maximize productivity
+   - Conducted review meetings with stakeholders to receive feedback as part of the Agile process

 **Web Development Intern, Blackbaud** — Austin, TX **Summer 2013**{:.date}

-   - Developed a collection of dynamic donation form templates utilizing Blackbaud's RESTful web APIs
+   - Designed a collection of dynamic donation form templates utilizing Blackbaud's RESTful web APIs
    - Learned the practices of Responsive Web Design and Progressive Enhancement (via Modernizr) in the process of implementing client solutions
    - Performed regression testing for Blackbaud's Luminate Q3 product release